TZstatsADS/ads-spring2023-project2-group9/doc/a_note_on_contributions.md

 Team members: Xinming Pan, Comma Deed, En Funn, Gem Hon

-Summary: In this project, we developed a new method and improved the classification accuracy for images of cats and dogs to 99.9%
+Summary:
++ In this second project of GR5243 Applied Data Science, we develop an *UrbanScout* shiny app on **NYC Accommodation Selection** using NYC open data released on the [NYC Open Data By Agency](https://opendata.cityofnewyork.us/data/) website.
++ The purpose of this app is to help college students easily visualize rental prices in NYC, along with other lifestyle statistics (e.g. crime rates, traffic, restaurants, etc.) to help them make an informed decision about their accommodations.
++ Better Homes Means Better Learners!

-[Contribution Statement] Xinming Pan designed the Shiny App and managed the Github Repository.
+[Contribution Statement] Xinming Pan designed the Shiny App, including the basic frame of the App, the figures in the App, and managed the Github Repository, then publish it.